AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 ### Stacking

-You can create stacked charts by enabling a special mode of the scale that makes series stack together: [Stack Mode](../Axes_and_Grids/Scales#stack_mode).
+You can create stacked charts by enabling a special mode of the scale that makes series stack together: [Stacked Charts](Stacked_Charts/Overview).

 ## Interactivity